 People on social media are saying this rule is ludicrous

 This happens every year – no matter what we do.
 There’s always a vocal minority who on the one hand, spread hate & ridicule, and dictate how the Competition should be run, whilst on the other, emphasise that they will never enter the Competition anyway.
 Clearly, it preplexes us why people who have no intention. of ever entering are so vocal about the rules.
+To reiterate – we are zero tolerance on hate and we will report such matters to the Police.

 At the end of the day, we’re not catering for the haters – we’re catering for our existing entrants and the feedback we are receiving so far is very positive!